usc-isi-i2/kgtk/docs/transform/lift.md

 ### Memory Usage

-The input rows are saved in memory, as well as the value-to-label mapping.
+By default, the input rows are saved in memory, as well as the value-to-label mapping.
 This will impose a limit on the size of the input files that can be processed.

 Seperating the labels from the  edges being lifted, and presorting each of the files, enables operation with reduced memory requirements.